billstclair/elm-keyboard-example/README.md

 elm reactor
 ```

-Then aim your browser at [localhost:8000/keyboard-test.elm](http://localhost:8000/keyboard-test.elm)
+Then aim your browser at [localhost:8000/keyboard-test.elm](http://localhost:8000/keyboard-test.elm), and press keys on your keyboard to see them displayed on the page, and their keycodes displayed in your browser's developer tools debugging console.

 To include the ```elm-lang/keyboard``` package in your own project: